From Standard & Poor's European MarketScope

 DEPFA was down €0.76 to €12.11.
 Moody's placed the company's ratings on review for a possible downgrade.

 DANISCO was up DKK6.00 to DKK468.00.
 The Danish press highlighted the company as the next big takeover in Denmark, following the TDC deal.
 Berlingske Tidende suggested that the company may be worth DKK27 billion.
 Note that the company's stocks have been in play after the European Commission approved sugar market reforms in late November, a move that is giving rise to speculation of industry consolidation.

 BOLIDEN was up SEK1.50 to SEK55.00.
 UBS raised its target price to SEK64 from SEK54 and kept its buy rating thanks to copper prices.
 Note that last Friday shares shot up 3.88% after the company said it had discovered an extensive new mineralization in Garpenberg.

 BSKYB was down £0.13 to £4.92.
-NTL has confirmed preliminary bid talks with Virgin Mobile in a move that would intensify competition with main rivals including the company and BT (BT
+NTL has confirmed preliminary bid talks with Virgin Mobile in a move that would intensify competition with main rivals including the company and BT (BT), the FT reported.

 VIRGIN MOBILE was up £0.32 to £3.43 on the news that NTL has confirmed that it is in preliminary discussions with the company.